 Arqua Petrarca, just like Monselice, is a town located around a hill.
 Although I didn’t notice too many religious places while walking around this town.
 I did spot a couple of cafes and gelaterias which looked like they were meant for locals.
 In terms of activity, there wasn’t much happening here either.

-One cafe had an Italian football-jersey wearing old man who was staring into space.
+One cafe had an Italian football-jersey wearing old man, sitting on a bench, staring into space.
 Even his dog was mimicking him, for a while, before getting back to playing around.